Q. What is ProtoCON?

 Q. Why are there two Showcases?
 Couldn’t you do both at the same time?

-A. There is not enough space to allow all designers to present their games at the same time.
-Additionally, the designers will also be playtesting.
-Having two Showcases gives designers the chance to see and sign up for games in the other Showcase they are interested in playing.
+A. Since many designers will also be playtesting, having two Showcases gives them the chance to see and sign up for games in the other Showcase they are interested in playing.

 Q. What if a game I want to play runs out of sign-up spots?